borntofrappe/the-nature-of-code/README.md

 end
 ```

-At every frame, however, it is necessary to reset the acceleration vector.
-In this manner, the object considers the forces available in the specific frame/instant only, and not the previous forces as well.
+Be careful that it is necessary to reset the acceleration vector.
+In this manner, the object considers the forces available in the specific frame, and not every force accumulated in the simulation.

 ```lua
 self.acceleration:multiply(0)